 As we detailed at length in our minoxidil for women review article, there's a considerable amount of clinical evidence that minoxidil increases hair growth in women, which is why the ingredient is FDA-approved in both sexes.

-However, just like the system for men, ScalpMED fails to clearly publish the minoxidil concentration on its product page, so we don't recommend this product.
+However, just like the system for men, ScalpMED fails to clearly publish the minoxidil concentration on its product page, so we don't currently recommend this product.

-Strange Health Claims on ScalpMED Website
+Strange Health Claims

 There are a number of strange and uncited health claims on the ScalpMED website.

 On the "DETOX MY SCALP" product page, the brand claims that hair thinning is caused by a "toxic scalp."
-This phrase is highly unscientific and we haven't come across any research suggesting that scalp toxicity is what causes hair thinning.

 The brand goes on to claim that cholesterol is a toxin, which is simply false.
-Cholesterol is a chemical compound produced by the body that serves a number of important functions like helping the body make cell membranes.
+Cholesterol is a chemical compound produced by the body that serves a number of important functions, like helping the body make cell membranes.

 Suggesting cholesterol is toxic would be like suggesting red blood cells are toxic.